 - a.
-Perform adequate research on the short and long term effects of volcanic ash on the entire aircraft and their occupants. - b.
+Perform adequate research on the short and long term effects of volcanic contamination on the entire air craft and their occupants. - b.
 Conduct an in-depth risk analysis for the hazards of aircraft operation in VA. - c.
-Establish generic engine ash tolerance levels based on actual data and research for relevant ash parameters: content concentration, particle size/type/properties and acidity.
+Establish generic engine ash tolerance levels based on actual data and research for relevant ash param eters: content concentration, particle size/type/properties and acidity.